docs / cli / commands

 • Run signals--run-intel emits opentraces.run_intel.v1 with deterministic resteer / recovery / loop / failure annotations.
 Recovery only fires after an uncleared prior failure; failure prefers structured tool errors over substring matches; a repeated command is one loop signal carrying evidence.repeat_count.

-• Run comparetrace compare <a> <b> emits opentraces.trace_compare.v1 with top-level {schema_version, status, trace_a, trace_b, fidelity: {a, b}, burst_gap, quality_included, delta}. delta holds {a, b, delta} triples over metrics, deterministic quality persona scores under quality (skip with --no-quality, which sets quality_included: false), burst/signal counts under bursts and signals, and security.
+• Run comparetrace compare <a> <b> (hidden from --help, still callable and --json-scriptable; it isn't one of the four job verbs) emits opentraces.trace_compare.v1 with top-level {schema_version, status, trace_a, trace_b, fidelity: {a, b}, burst_gap, quality_included, delta}. delta holds {a, b, delta} triples over metrics, deterministic quality persona scores under quality (skip with --no-quality, which sets quality_included: false), burst/signal counts under bursts and signals, and security.
 Both traces are pinned to the same burst gap (--burst-gap, default 35).

 --waste and --run-intel are mutually exclusive with --bursts and with each other; on trace get they are also mutually exclusive with --resume.
 The trace get and trace map surfaces emit byte-identical payloads for matching flags.
 Each detector reports a fidelity of record or otel, preferring full wire fidelity when the trace was captured via the OTLP receiver.
 An unresolved trace ref exits with code 6.